 Information Goes Here

-Crape Myrtle Bark Scale are small light colored insects.
+Crape Myrtle Bark Scale are small light-colored insects.
 They have a felt-like appearance and are one of the soft scales in our area.
-Unlike the hard scales their secretions do not turn into hard coverings but rather a sticky liquid called honey dew.
-This honey dew can attract ants and other insects.
-Sometimes, the bark scale and the ants will form a symbiotic relationship where the ants protect the scale in return for the sweet honey dew.
+Unlike the hard scales, their secretions do not turn into hard coverings but rather a sticky liquid called honeydew.
+This honeydew can attract ants and other insects.
+Sometimes, the bark scale and the ants will form a symbiotic relationship where the ants protect the scale in return for the sweet honeydew.
 You may notice a dark discoloration on the bark of affected Crape Myrtles.

 White Prunicola Scale is a non-native armored scale.
 It can be difficult to manage because of its waxy test that helps protect the scale from predators and some types of pesticides.
 Often it looks like white raised dots on the bark of the affected tree.
 When left untreated, this scale can cause leaf yellowing and shedding, slowed or stunted growth, and ultimately the death of branches.

 Lecanium Scale is another soft scale that is brown in color and may be found on bushes, trees, and shrubs.
-By the end of the summer they develop a thin waxy shield.
-In the Richmond area they are commonly found on oak trees.
-They may be high up in the canopy but you can identify their presence by laying a sheet or tarp under the canopy of a tree and seeing the honey dew produced by the scale fall to the ground.
+By the end of the summer, they develop a thin waxy shield.
+In the Richmond area, they are commonly found on oak trees.
+They may be high up in the canopy, but you can identify their presence by laying a sheet or tarp under the canopy of a tree and seeing the honeydew produced by the scale fall to the ground.

-Scale insects are more than just a nuisance—they can seriously harm your trees.
+Scale insects are more than just a nuisance.
+They can seriously harm your trees.
 By sucking the tree’s sap, they weaken it and can lead to:

-Here’s how we can help:
+Here’s how we help:

 Scale insects can be a serious threat to the health of your trees, but with early detection and professional treatment, your trees can recover and thrive.
 If you’ve noticed any signs of scale infestations on your trees in Virginia, don’t wait—contact Truetimber Arborists today for a consultation.